alantippins/moodboard-app/README.md

 ## 💻 Usage

-1. Visit the app at [verbal.design](https://alantippins.com/moodboard-app/)
+1. Visit the app at [Moodboard App](https://alantippins.com/moodboard-app/)
 2. Type any word or phrase
 3. Get instant visual and audio inspiration
 4. Export your moodboard or copy color codes